mohdfareed/machine-setup/README.md

 - Backup virtual machines
 - Choose the changes to preferences and formulae, casks, and apps to push
 - Sign out from device

+## TODO

+- Add extra script for unnecessary setup
+- Switch to The Unarchiver
+- Setup GPG key for signing
+- Run unnexessary scripts manually
+- Add unnecessary testing scripts to use in extra scripts